-CO1 Understand the concepts of network theorems, coupled circuits, resonant circuits & apply in solving complex networks problems.
-CO2 Understand the switching phenomena of electrical circuits and evaluate transient and steady state performance using Laplace Transformation.
-CO3 Analyze sinusoidal & non-sinusoidal signals using Fourier series and transform and apply in electrical & electronics circuit analysis.
-CO4 Determine two-port network parameters and their practical application to electrical and electronic circuits.
-CO5 Identify Network Functions and synthesize one port network using Foster and Cauer forms and analyze filter circuits
+CO1 Explain the concepts of network theorems, coupled circuits, and resonant circuits and apply them to solve complex networks problems.
+CO2 Describe the switching phenomena of electrical circuits and evaluate transient & steady state performance using Laplace transformation.
+CO3 Determine two-port network parameters and their practical application to electrical & electronic circuits.
+CO4 Analyze sinusoidal & non-sinusoidal signals using Fourier series & transform and apply to electric circuit analysis.
+CO5 Investigate the systems stability and causality using Z-Transform.

-0 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
-PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. РО3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering PO1 fundamentals, and an engineering specialisation to the solution of complex engineering problems.

+PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO6 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 3 3 1 2 2 1 1 3 1

 CO2 3 3 1 2 2 2 1 3 1

 CO3 3 3 1 2 2 1 3 1

 CO4 3 3 1 2 2 1 3 1

-CO5 3 3 1 2 1 1 3 1
+CO5 3 1 1 2 2 1 2 1

-Type Code Measurements & Instrumentation L-T-P Credits Marks PC BTEE-T-PC-008 Measurements & Instrumentation 3-0-0 3 100
+Type Code Electromagnetic Theory L-T-P Credits Marks PC BTEE-T-PC-002 Licetromagnetic Theory 3-0-0 3 100

-Objectives The objective of this course is to introduce the students to basic principle of operation of different electrical & electronic measuring instruments and their uses in different branches of engineering.
-The course will also introduce the applications of transducers, storage, display and data acquisition systems.
-Pre-Requisites Basic knowledge of intermediate physics, Mathematics, Basic Electrical Engineering and Basic Electronics Engineering is required.
+Objectives The objective of this course is to study, analyze, synthesize & interpret the application of electric & magnetic fields as functions of time & space using different coordinate systems, and propagation of electromagnetic waves.
+Pre-Requisites Knowledge of physics, mathematics, and fundamentals of engineering sciences is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-Te eacher's Assessme nt Written A Total
+T eacher's Assessme nt Written A Total

-Quiz Quiz Surprise Test(s) Mid-Term End-Term Total
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai

 05 05 05 25 60 100